-Two-year performance of a Nestorone-releasing contraceptive implant: A three-center study of 300 women
+Two-year performance of a Nestorone-releasing contraceptive implant: A three-center study of 300 women (HTML)

 Sivin,Irving; Croxatto,Horacio B.; Bahamondes,Luis; Brache,Vivian; Alvarez-Sanchez,Francisco; Massai,Rebeca; Schechter,Janet; Ranta,Sirpa; Kumar,Narender; Wu,Esther; Tejada,Ana-Sofia; Reyes,Veronica; Travers,Elaine; Allen,Arthur; Moo-Young,Alfred J.